MuhammedQureshi/PostGenie/README.md

 # PostGenie - Your Ultimate Social Media Content Creation Tool

 PostGenie is a comprehensive social media content creation tool designed to streamline the process of creating engaging and impactful content for various social media platforms.
-With a wide range of features and intuitive interface, PostGenie empowers users to unleash their creativity and elevate their social media presence.
+With a wide range of features and intuitive interface, PostGenie empowers users to unleash their creativity and elevate their social media presence

 ## Features